onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
       We want you to leverage the Hare community to maximize your odds of success with Hare.
-We are a community which wants to help each other build the best Hare programs possible, together.
+Our community strives to help each other build the best Hare programs possible, together.
 Please join our mailing lists, chat rooms, and so on, and do not hesitate to ask for help, discuss your problems, and offer your knowledge and insights to others.

       Here are some quick links to our [community resources](/community):